BMW. Louis Vuitton. Gucci.

 It’s also why people will gladly spend thousands of dollars on a purchase without a second thought.

-And, what’s that reason?
+And, what’s the reason?
 Branding and impeccable copy.

 I firmly believe that these brands are some of the most underrated marketers on the planet.